grumpycoders/pcsx-redux/docs/Lua/file-api.md

 The resulting File object will cache a single full sector in memory, meaning that small sequential reads won't read the same sector over and over from the disk.

+The resulting File object will be writable, which will temporarily patch the CD-Rom image file in memory.
+It is possible to flush the patches to a PPF file by calling the `:savePPF()` method of the corresponding Iso object.
+When writing to one of these files, the filesystem metadata information will not be updated, meaning that the size of the file will not change, despite it being possible to write past the end of the file and overflow on the next sectors.

 The ISOReader object has the following methods:

 ```lua
 :open(filename) -- Returns a File object off the specified file within the ISO.
 ```

+This method is basically a helper over the `:open()` method of the Iso object, and will automatically guess the mode and size of the file.